nishil1323/Nishil-Projects/Esker-Run-Game/README.md

 	Error: error:0308010C:digital envelope routines::unsupported

-    then :

-    	 For Linux/macOS: Run this command in your terminal:
+    then for Linux/macOS: Run this command in your terminal:

 		export NODE_OPTIONS=--openssl-legacy-provider